-2 what they say.
-In fact, what they're doing is they're 3 dealing with a part of the opening which deals with 4 Dr Nesbitt's evidence, and what they say is that: 5 "It is stated that Dr Nesbitt conducted a telephone 6 survey."
-7 Just as it's recorded there, and goes on to say: 8 "Children's Hospital anaesthetists have recently 9 changed their practice and moved away" 10 Then comes their contribution: 11 "We are instructed that the change of practice most 12 likely refers to intraoperative fluids prescribed by 13 anaesthetists and not post-operative fluids because 14 Hartmann's solution was not routinely prescribed 15 post-operatively in the Children's Hospital.
-16 Furthermore, I would ask you to note that the only 17 reference to post-operative fluids is made in respect of 18 Craigavon Hospital and the Ulster Hospital."
-19 Now, what exactly the Children's Hospital means by 20 that and whether it goes any way to explaining what 21 Dr Nesbitt was told is a matter to be further explored.
-22 But what this letter does confirm is that there was 23 a change.
-24 What's at issue here is where that change took 25 place whether it was in relation to intrapporative
+You'll recall Dr Nesbitt's evidence, and this is what they say.
+In fact, what they're doing is they're dealing with a part of the opening which deals with Dr Nesbitt's evidence, and what they say is that: "It is stated that Dr Nesbitt conducted a telephone survey."
+Just as it's recorded there, and goes on to say: "Children's Hospital anaesthetists have recently changed their practice and moved away ... " Then comes their contribution:

+11 "We are instructed that the change of practice most 12 likely refers to intraoperative fluids prescribed by 13 anaesthetists and not post-operative fluids because 14 Hartmann's solution was not routinely prescribed 15 post-operatively in the Children's Hospital.
+16 Furthermore, I would ask you to note that the only reference to post-operative fluids is made in respect of 17 Craigavon Hospital and the Ulster Hospital."
+18 Now, what exactly the Children's Hospital means by 19 20 that and whether it goes any way to explaining what 21 Dr Nesbitt was told is a matter to be further explored.
+22 But what this letter does confirm is that there was a change.